Assistance Animals are so much more than well- behaved and well-trained pets. They work in a vital, supportive role to their guardians.

 What Do Assistance Animals Do?

 Assistance animals help to keep their handlers safe in many scenarios.
-For example, they can medically alert low blood sugar, migraines, or an epileptic fit before they manifest, or detect their guardians’ changing blood levels or breathing.
+For example, they can medically alert to low blood sugar, migraines, or an epileptic fit before they manifest, or detect their guardians’ changing blood levels or breathing.

 They can also help as psychiatric service dogs.
 They may aid their guardian with PTSD through flashbacks and panic attacks, or help to ground a handler with autism who is overwhelmed and shutting down.